raspberrypilearning/quest-seeker/en/step_2.md

     }
  ```

  In the Inspector, Drag the player to the Player property and the TextMeshPro object with the message to the Message property.

+--- /collapse ---

 --- /task ---

 --- task ---

 **Test:** Play your scene and make sure you get a different message after collecting the QuestItem.
 Check that the number of coins also increases.
 Make sure the player can't get the reward more than once.

---- /task ---

---- task ---

-You can also display the number of coins the player has on the screen.

-Add a UI - TextMeshPro GameObject and call it Coins.
-Anchor the text to the top-left of the Screen.

 --- /task ---